wouterken/itsi/README.md

 itsi static
 ```

-Want to run and configure a reverse proxy, API Gateway, Static file server, gRPC server, inline endpoints or any combination of these?
+Want to run and configure a reverse proxy, API Gateway, static file server, gRPC server, inline endpoints or any combination of these?
 You'll need to learn a bit more about Itsi's configuration API and DSL.

 Run:
 ```